top of page

 Bellies, Bins & Beauty

 iDig2Learn's initiative celebrates food and all that goes into growing it, preparing it, enjoying it and wasting less of it together as a community.
-Join us in March for Saturday events featuring Chef Beatrice Ajaero of Nneji eatery.
+Join us February 22nd for PLANT-FORWARD PROTEIN featuring BEATRICE AJAERO of Nneji eatery.

 02